Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Introduction

-A fundamental challenge in developing a conceptual understanding of our world is learning the factorial structure of the observations without supervision \cite{bengio2013representation,mathieu2016disentangling}.
-Conceptual understanding requires a disentangled representation which separates the underlying explanatory factors and explicitly represents the important attributes of the real-world data \cite{burgess2018understanding,achille2017emergence}.
-For instance, given an image dataset of human faces, a disentangled representation can include the face's appearance attributes, such as color, light source, identity, gender, and the geometric attributes, such as face shape and viewing angle.
-A disentangled representation is useful not only for building more transparent and interpretable generative models, but also for a large variety of downstream AI tasks such as transfer learning and zero-shot inference where humans excel but machines struggle \cite{lake2017building}.
-Many exciting applications require generative models that can synthesize novel instances while certain key factors of variation are held fixed.
-Potential applications include generating a face image with desired attributes, such as color, face shape, expression and view, or transferring the face shape, expression, or view learned from one person to another person.
+\IEEEPARstart{L}{earning} disentangled structures of the observations \cite{bengio2013representation,mathieu2016disentangling} is a fundamental problem towards controlling modern deep models and understanding the world.
+Conceptual understanding requires a disentangled representation that separates the underlying explanatory factors and shows the important attributes of the real-world data explicitly \cite{burgess2018understanding,achille2017emergence}.
+For instance, given an image dataset of human faces, a disentangled representation can separate the face's appearance attributes, such as color, light source, identity, gender, and the geometric attributes, such as face shape and viewing angle.
+Such disentangled representations are semantically meaningful not only in building more transparent and interpretable generative models, but also useful for a large variety of downstream AI tasks such as transfer learning and zero-shot inference where humans excel but machines struggle \cite{lake2017building}.
+It has also been shown that such disentangled representations are more generalizable and robust against adversarial attacks \cite{alemi2016deep}.

-Generative models have shown great promise in learning disentangled representations of images.
-The generative models used for unsupervised disentangling usually fall into two categories: the Generative Adversarial Net (GAN) framework \cite{goodfellow2014generative,denton2015deep,radford2015unsupervised,li2018unsupervised,tran2017disentangled} and the Variational Autoencoder (VAE) framework \cite{kingma2013auto,RezendeICML2014,MnihGregor2014,kumar2017variational}.
-InfoGAN \cite{chen2016infogan}, a representative of the former family, is motivated by the principle of the maximization of the mutual information between the observations and a subset of latent vectors.
-However, its disentangling performance is sensitive to the choice of the prior and the number of latent vectors.
-The $\beta$-VAE \cite{higgins2016beta}, from the latter family, learns disentangled representations by utilizing a VAE objective with an extra KL penalty to encourage the latent distribution (variational posterior) to be close to the standard normal distribution, giving a more robust and stable solution for disentangling.

-In contrast to the existing methods which use one latent vector to encode the factors of variation, our work introduces a deformable generator network that disentangles the appearance and geometric information from an image into two independent latent vectors in an unsupervised manner.
-Motivated by the Active Appearance Models (AAM) \cite{cootes2001active,kossaifi2017fast} which uses a linear model for jointly capturing the appearance and shape variation in an image, the proposed model introduces two nonlinear generators to extract the appearance and geometry information separately.
-Unlike the AAM method \cite{cootes2001active,kossaifi2017fast,kossaifi2017gagan} which requires hand-annotated facial landmarks for each training image, the proposed deformable generator model is purely unsupervised and learns from images alone.